kboubakri/particle_filter/README.md

 ![bad_precision](bad_precision.png)

-**NB** : The particules are still around the robot's real position because they have the same noisy kinematic model and thus are not affect by this variable.
+**NB** : The particules are still close to the robot's real position because they have the same noisy kinematic model and thus are not affect by a change of the standard deviation.

 ### Improvements of the Graphical Interface